-- 5. The head of the delegation, Permanent Secretary of the Ministry of Justice, Mr. Charnchao Chaiyanukij highlighted that a national consultation was organized to allow public participation in the national report drafting process. - 6.
-He stated that Thailand had incorporated the accepted recommendations from the first UPR cycle in the Third National Human Rights Plan to ensure more holistic and effective implementation by all relevant government agencies. - 7.
-Thailand became party to the UNTOC and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, the Third Optional Protocol to the CRC on communications procedure, and the ILO Convention No. 187 on occupational safety and health. - 8.
-Thailand has also withdrawn several reservations and interpretative declarations to different human rights instruments including Articles 6 and 9 of the ICCPR, Article 16 of the CEDAW, and Article 18 of the CRPD. - 9.
-Several human rights related laws were also passed or upgraded, including the Gender Equality Act, the Justice Fund Act, the Amendment to the Organic Law on Anti-Corruption, and the Amendment to the Criminal Code on the criminalization of child pornography.
-The draft amendment to the Labour Protection Act and the draft Act on alternative measures to substitute the normal criminal proceedings were sent to the National Legislative Assembly for their deliberation.
+- 5. The Permanent Secretary of the Ministry of Justice, Mr. Charnchao Chaiyanukij, said a national consultation had been organized to allow public participation in the national report drafting process. - 6.
+Thailand incorporated the accepted recommendations from the first review cycle in the Third National Human Rights Plan to ensure a more holistic and effective implementation by all relevant government agencies. - 7.
+Thailand became a party to the United Nations Convention against Transnational Organized Crime and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (the Palermo Protocol), the Optional Protocol to the Convention on the Rights of the Child on a communications procedure and the International Labour Organization (ILO) Promotional Framework for Occupational Safety and Health Convention, 2006 (No. 187). - 8.
+Thailand withdrew several reservations and interpretative declarations to human rights instruments, including articles 6 and 9 of the International Covenant on Civil and Political Rights, article 16 of the Convention on the Elimination of All Forms of